GerasimosKan/Discord_Video_Compressor/README.md

 🔧 Features 🔧

-📥 Drag and drop a video file to compress it.
+📥 Drag and drop a video file to compress it. <br>
-📊 Progress bar to track compression progress.
+📊 Progress bar to track compression progress. <br>
-❌ Cancel button to stop the compression process.
+❌ Cancel button to stop the compression process. <br>
-🔄 Automatic update check to ensure you have the latest version.
+🔄 Automatic update check to ensure you have the latest version. <br>

 🚀 Usage 🚀